Home Care Library

 For a good description of the various types of radon reduction systems, you can see EPA's "Consumer's Guide to Radon Reduction”: http://www.epa.gov/radon/pubs/consguid.html

-Because you can’t see or smell deadly radon gas, it is very easy to ignore a problem which could be lurking and harmful for your family.
+Because you can’t see or smell deadly radon gas, it is very easy to ignore a problem which could be lurking and harmful to your family.
 But fortunately, conducting routine tests are easy and inexpensive.
 We hope this article has helped you understand what radon is, why you should be concerned, and how to easily test to see if you have a problem.

 Related Articles . . .